-Generally, a signed T2200 by the employer is mandatory for employees to claim deductions for expenses.
+Generally, a T2200 by the employer is mandatory for employees to claim deductions for expenses.
+An employer is not legally obliged to issue a T2200 certificate, but the CRA "expects" the employer to issue one if the conditions are met.

-In some cases the Tax Court of Canada has accepted that there may be circumstances in which an employee may be allowed to deduct employment expenses without the T2200, including where the employer's refusal is unreasonable or the employer does not respond to a request by an employee for a signed T2200.
+In some cases, the Tax Court of Canada has accepted that there may be circumstances in which an employee may be allowed to deduct employment expenses without the T2200, including where the employer's refusal is unreasonable or the employer does not respond to a request by an employee for a signed T2200.